MarkBind/markbind/docs/userGuide/cliCommands.md

    Force live reload to process all files in the site, instead of just the relevant files.
 This option is useful when you are modifying a file that is not a file type monitored by the <trigger trigger="click" for="modal:cliCommands-livePreview">live preview</trigger> feature.

 * `-p <port>`, `--port <port>`<br>
   Serve the website in the specified port.

+* `-v [versionNames...]`, `--versions [versionNames...]` <br>
+  Specify version names to be deployed, separated by spaces.
+If the flag is used without specification, deploy all versions saved.

 {{ icon_examples }}
 * `markbind serve`
 * `markbind serve ./myWebsite`
 * `markbind serve -p 8888 -s otherSite.json`
+* `markbind serve -n -v` : Serve the site without opening a live preview in the browser, with all saved versions deployed

 </panel>